Terraform

 Add the following settings to your Terraform Enterprise configuration:

-- Set the TFE_REDIS_HOSTvariable to the location of your Redis server.
-Format the location asHOST[:PORT], for exampleredis.example.comorredis.example.com:6379.
+TFE_REDIS_HOSTvariable to the location of your Redis server.
+Format the location asHOST[:PORT], for exampleredis.example.comorredis.example.com:6379. - Set the

-- Set the TFE_REDIS_USE_TLSvariable totrueif your Redis server requires TLS.
-Defaults tofalse.
+TFE_REDIS_USE_TLSvariable totrueif your Redis server requires TLS.
+Defaults tofalse. - Set the

-- Set the TFE_REDIS_USE_AUTHvariable totrueif your Redis server requires authentication.
+TFE_REDIS_USE_AUTHvariable totrueif your Redis server requires authentication. - Set the

-- Set the TFE_REDIS_PASSWORDvariable to the password for the user.
+TFE_REDIS_PASSWORDvariable to the password for the user. - Set the

-- Set the TFE_REDIS_USE_MTLSvariable to use mtls with Redis standalone.
+TFE_REDIS_USE_MTLSvariable to use mtls with Redis standalone.
 Defaults tofalse.
-When this istrue, bothTFE_REDIS_USE_TLSandTFE_REDIS_USE_AUTHmust be false.
+When this istrue, bothTFE_REDIS_USE_TLSandTFE_REDIS_USE_AUTHmust be false. - Set the

-- Set the TFE_REDIS_CLIENT_CERT_PATHvariable to set the path to the client certificate file to be used for mTLS authentication with Redis server.
+TFE_REDIS_CLIENT_CERT_PATHvariable to set the path to the client certificate file to be used for mTLS authentication with Redis server. - Set the

-- Set the TFE_REDIS_CA_CERT_PATHvariable to set the path to the Certificate Authority file user to validate the certificate.
+TFE_REDIS_CA_CERT_PATHvariable to set the path to the Certificate Authority file user to validate the certificate. - Set the

-- Set the TFE_REDIS_CLIENT_KEY_PATHvariable to set the path to the private key file corresponding to the client certificate.
+TFE_REDIS_CLIENT_KEY_PATHvariable to set the path to the private key file corresponding to the client certificate.

 Refer to Redis settings in the configuration reference for additional information.